gildir/CS321-2018F-004/inventory.md

 ### Developer
 The .CSV file from above is utilized in
 [Item reading](./src/GameCore.java).
 A .CSV file (comma-separated values) is a file structured in a way such that values are delimited with commas and line breaks.
 This helps when reading input from the file.
 Each line will represent another item, and the line can be tokenized into separate values per item by taking advantage of the commas.
-If more items are desired, the .CSV file can be edited by by adding a new line and entering the information of the item in the name,weight,price order (without spaces in between the commas).
+If more items are desired, thn thee .CSV file can be edited by adding a new line and entering the information of the item in the name, weight, price order (without spaces in between the commas).

 ## Item Object - Feature 502 - shull4
 ### User
-Items in the game are bundled together to hold the item name, the item weight, and the item price.
+Items in the game are bundled together to hold the item's name, weight, and price.

 ### Developer
 The overall item object is located at [item](./src/items.java)
 The items are custructed as a basic java object holding a string and two double values.
 The constructor takes the values of these variables as parameters to create the object.
-Functions avalible to the item object are to set and get all three variables, and a toString to print the item out (name and weight).
+Functions avalible to the item object are to set and get all three variables and a toString to print the item out (name and weight).
 Items can easily be expanded to hold other values.

-NOTE:  This is a deviation from the original core of the game, where items were labled as Strings only.
-The Strings for items were changed to Item objects for the game inventory, the player inventory, and all assosiated calls to player functions that search for and returned Item Strings.
+NOTE:  This is a deviation from the original core of the game, where items were labeled as Strings only.
+The Strings representing items were changed to Item objects for the game inventory, the player inventory, and all assosiated calls to player functions that search for and returned Item Strings.
 This includes:  Pickup, Look, Inventory, and the random student drop.

 ## Item Drop Table and Master List - Feature 502 - shull4
 ### User